RajeshB24/deepdive/README.md

 <!-- badges: end -->

-This package aims to provide simple intuitive functions to create quick protoypes of artificial neural network or deep learning models for general purpose application.
-In addition, check out experimental algorithms from my personal research , **deeptree** and **deepforest** for special cases to achieve better accuracy / generalisation.
+This package aims to provide simple intuitive functions to create quick prototypes of artificial neural network or deep learning models for general purpose application.
+In addition, check out experimental algorithms from my personal research , **deeptree** and **deepforest** for special cases to achieve better accuracy / generalization.

-**deeptree**: This algorithms builds a tree to divide the solution space in to leaves and fits a artificial neural network to each leaf.
-This approach takes adavantage distinct propeties of a tree and neural network.
-It has tendency to overfit but multiple parameters can be tuned to achieve better generalisation.
+**deeptree**: This algorithm builds a CART tree to divide the solution space in to leaves and fits an artificial neural network to each leaf.
+This approach takes advantage of distinct properties of a tree and neural network.
+It has tendency to overfit but multiple parameters can be tuned to achieve better generalization.
 This model has a provision to stack predictions from other models.

 **deepforest**: This algorithm builds multiple deepnets/deeptrees from which either best deepnet can be selected by passing all variable and